kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 ### Set up a venv with python

 1. Setup the environment
-We setup the envonrment calling the ```venv``` command followed by the name of the environment.
+We setup the environment calling the ```venv``` command followed by the name of the environment.
 The ```-m``` option indicates we will pass a module name.
 In the example the module name is _my-new-environment_.
-We usually want to name teh envionment something related to our project.
+We usually want to name the environment something related to our project.
 ```shell
   python3 -m venv my-new-environment
 ```